Rowing Machine FAQ

-If you are worried about noise then air rowing machines should be ruled out.
-Water resistance rowers are not as loud as air rowers but they should be ruled out as well.
+If you are worried about noise, then air rowing machines should be ruled out.
+Water resistance rowers are not as loud as air rowers but may need to be ruled out as well.

 Is a rowing machine better than a treadmill, elliptical, bike, and step machine?

 The battle to see what is the best exercise machine?
 Each of these 5 pieces of exercise equipment have their benefits and pitfalls but which is better?

 Obviously if you are reading this you know that I believe the rowing machine is the best piece of workout equipment you can own.